tczajka/sorting-searching/_drafts/gomoku.md

 In each node of the tree search, we run dependency-based search for the opponent of the player to move, to see if there is a potential danger we have to defend against.

-If there is, we first determine the set of moves that defend against the danger.
+If there is, we first want to determine the set of moves that defend against the danger.

-We augment the dependency-based search algorithm to also return all moves that could potentially be defensive moves.
-These are:
+We augment the dependency-based search algorithm to also return all moves that could potentially be defensive moves, whenever a winning sequence is found.
+These potential defensive moves are:
 * all intersections that are part of the threat sequence, and
 * all intersections that create additional counter-threats for the defender in the refutation search